Determining buy and sell prices

 The difference between the buy and sell price at any given time is known as the "spread".
 When it comes to making a new currency conversion, the size of the spread is influenced by the actual amount being converted.

 As a general indicator, the rates displayed within CoinJar are based on a trade worth $2,000 Australian dollars.
 Any larger trades will begin to see the size of the spread increase, whereas smaller trades will experience a decrease in spread.

 Final buy/sell prices are always quoted in full before confirming any transaction.

 The reference rate within CoinJar is the approximate value of a digital currency at any given time, and are used to provide an estimate of the value of each account in a familiar currency.
 CoinJar's pricing algorithm takes a weighted volume across a series of global exchanges, then measures current liquidity, availability and other local and global market factors to determine a reasonable reference rate for each digital currency on offer.

-You can choose your reference currency within the Settings page, and from then on you'll see an estimate of that currency equivalent for each of your digital currency accounts within CoinJar.
+You can also choose your reference currency within your CoinJar's Settings - allowing you to view that particular currency equivalent for each of the digital currency account balances within your CoinJar.

 This can appear to cause a discrepancy when comparing the amount you've just exchanged to the estimate value as shown in that digital currency account.